gabors-data-analysis/gabors-data-analysis.github.io/_pages/talks-thesis.md

 ### Tools
  I'll talk about 7 tools as well:
- * presentation and thesis in Latex/Overleaf
+ * Writing a thesis in Latex/Overleaf
- * Survey collection with SurveyMonkey and alike
+ * Data collection via survey with SurveyMonkey and alike
- * Coding environments Rstudio and ProjectJupyter
+ * Wrangling in coding environments Rstudio and ProjectJupyter
- * Graphics and ggplot2 /plotnine,
+ * EDA with graphics and ggplot2 /plotnine,
- * Reproducible research with git and github
+ * Analytics with reproducible research with git and github
  * Presenting results with markdown
- * Communication with Twitter
+ * Discussing results with Twitter